o1-labs/rfcs/0008-zkvm-keccak.md

 ## Unresolved questions

-* What is the endianness of the target input format?
-If it is little endian, it will need to be transformed into big endian.

-* Will the input be given as a bitstring or will it be packed into bytes?
+* During the implementation of this RFC:
+    * make sure if 3 bits for expansion are required (16 boolean operations) or 2 is enough (8 ops) which would lead to 12-bit lookups instead;
+    * obtain exact measurements of the number of rows, columns, constraints, lookups, seconds, required per block hash;

-* Find out if the round constants should be hardcoded (takes memory space) or generated (takes computation resources).
+    * find out if the round constants should be hardcoded (takes memory space) or generated (takes computation resources);

-* Find out if the rotation offsets will be directly stored modulo 64 or not.
+    * decide if the rotation offsets will be directly stored modulo 64 or not;

-* Optimize chaining between gates

-* During the implementation of this RFC, obtain exact measurements of the number of rows, columns, constraints, lookups, seconds, required per block hash.
+    * if the endianness of the target input format is little endian, it will need to be transformed into big endian;
+    * if the input is given as a bitstring, pack it into bytes.

+* Future work:
-* Future work: support SHA3 (NIST variant of Keccak), different output lengths, and different state widths.
+    * support SHA3 (NIST variant of Keccak), different output lengths, and different state widths;
+    * improve chaining between gates

 ## Relevant links